 Neem Oil Insecticide Recipe

-Preparing an organic neem oil pesticide spray for the garden is fairly easy.
+Preparing an organic neem oil pesticide spray for the garden is relatively easy.
 For this, you’ll need just neem oil and water.
-To make it effective, you can add mild liquid dish soap as well.
+To make it effective, you can also add mild liquid dish soap.

-- Take 5 ml of Neem oil (or, follow the product’s instruction for concentration) and mix it with 2 to 5 ml of mild liquid soap.
+- Take 5 to 10 ml (or one teaspoon) of neem oil (or follow the product’s instruction for concentration) and mix it with 2 to 5 ml (half a teaspoon) of mild liquid soap.

 - Add the combination to 1-liter water and stir well.

-- Pour the content into a spray bottle and spray it over the plants.
+- Pour the content into a spray bottle and apply it over the plants.

-- Use the solution within 8 hours for maximum effect in the morning.
+- Use the solution within 8 hours for maximum effect; the best time would be the evening.